miguelmoravec/miguelmoravec.github.io/content/en/blog/how_to_climate_policy.md

 This could be consulting, a fortune 500 company, government, or even local advocacy experience.

 I was fortunate enough to land a job as a science communicator with the US EPA thanks to an free early government career placement website called Zintellect.
-You should absolutely upload your resume here if you’re interested at in learning how agencies execute the policies that they’re given by Congress.
+You should absolutely upload your resume here if you’re interested in learning how agencies execute the policies that they’re given by Congress.
 It’s free to apply, and you will stand out in an interview pool with any three letter agency on your resume.

 Note: I’m leaving my own alma-mater, Vanderbilt University, off the list of recommended universities.
 Other than my roommate, I’ve never met anyone from Vandy in DC climate policy world.
 Even then, my roommate got his foot in the door not due to Vandy, but rather due to a special internship program that Duke University offers to its masters students.